KyleTaylorLange/StringTensionCalculator/README.md

 tsc
 ```

-To compile TypeScript and watch for changes, use:
+To watch for changes in TypeScript code, use:
 ```
 tsc --watch
 ```